 “I/we certify the above is a true and accurate reflection of our financial condition as of the date stated herein.
 This statement is given for the purpose of inducing the United States of America to make a loan or to enable the United States of America to make a determination of continued eligibility of the applicant for a loan as requested in the loan application of which this statement is a part.”

-(6) For loan pre-applications, a check for $24 from applicants made out to the U.S. Department of Agriculture.
+(6) For loan pre-applications, a check for $24 from applicants made out to the United States Department of Agriculture.
 This will be used to pay for credit reports obtained by Rural Development.

 (7) Evidence that the applicant is unable to obtain credit from other sources.
-Letters from credit institutions which normally provide real estate loans in the area should be obtained and these letters should indicate the rates and terms upon which a loan might be provided.
-(Note: Not required from State or local public agencies or Indian tribes.)
+Evidence may include but is not limited to a denial from a credit institution which normally provide real estate loans in the area.
+(Note: not required from State or local public agencies or Indian tribes.)

-(8) If a FLH grant is desired, a statement concerning the need for a FLH grant.
+(8) If an FLH grant is desired, a statement concerning the need for an FLH grant.
 The statement should include preliminary estimates of the rents required with and without a grant.

 (9) A statement of the applicant's experience in operating labor housing or other rental housing.
 If the applicant's experience is limited, additional information should be provided to indicate how the applicant plans to compensate for this limited experience (i.e., obtaining assistance and advice of a management firm, non-profit group, public agency, or other organization which is experienced in rental management and will be available on a continuous basis).

-(10) A brief statement explaining the applicant's proposed method of operation and management (i.e., on-site manager, contract for management Start Printed Page 34627services, etc.).
-As stated earlier in this Notice, the housing must be managed in accordance with the program's management regulation, 7 CFR part 3560 and tenancy is limited to “disabled domestic farm laborers,” “domestic farm laborers,” and “retired domestic farm laborers,” as defined in 7 CFR 3560.11.
+(10) A brief statement explaining the applicant's proposed method of operation and management (i.e., on-site manager, contract for management services, etc.).
+As stated earlier in this Notice, the housing must be managed in accordance with the program's management regulation, 7 CFR part 3560.

-(i) A copy of, or an accurate citation to, the special provisions of State law under which they are organized, a copy of the applicant's charter, Articles of Incorporation, and by-laws;
+(i) A copy of, or an accurate citation to, the special provisions of State or Tribal law under which they are organized, a copy of the applicant's charter, Articles of Incorporation, and by-laws;

 (ii) The names, occupations, and addresses of the applicant's members, directors, and officers; and